warning

 Another Sophia.

-"Sophia mentions that Queen Victoria has sent a Christmas present, even though she considers herself too old for dolls.
+"Sophia mentions that Queen Victoria has sent a Christmas present even though she considers herself too old for dolls.

 Her father has not sent any gifts to his children for a while."
-So we can see some differences there in maybe in the way that she's treated by Queen Victoria and her father.
+So we can see some differences there maybe in the way that she's treated by Queen Victoria and her father.

 Check for understanding.

-Match the member of Sophia's family to where they were located during December 1889, and refer to page 25 for support.
+Match the member of Sophia's family to where they were located during December, 1889, and refer to page 25 for support.

 Pause the video while you match the family member to their location during December 1889.